-The City of New Cumberland water system serves a population of approximately 1099 people.
-The supply is from three wells.
-The wells are pumped to provide an average daily production of about 300,000 gallons per day.
+The Sewell Creek Water Company Inc. water system serves a population of approximately 308 people.
+The supply is from two (2) wells.
+The wells are pumped to provide an average daily production of about 22,000 gallons per day.
+The Appalachian Plateau Province areas consist of nearly horizontal shales, sandstones and coals.
+The aquifers may be porous or slightly fractured.

-The estimated land area (approximately 296 acres including the Ohio River; 134 acres land only) that contributes water to the well is depicted in the attached map as the Source Water Protection Area (SWPA).
-The SWAP program's consultant, R K& K Engineers, used a delineation provided by the WVBPH to determine the source water protection.
-The Alluvial Valley areas consist of geologically recent flood plains of larger rivers.
-These flood plains contain unconfined, fine to coarse-grained slightly silty alluvium.
+The estimated land area (approximately 598 acres) that contributes water to the well is depicted in the attached map as the Source Water Protection Area (SWPA).
+The SWAP program's consultant, Gannett Fleming, used a modified volumetric flow equation with hydrogeologic mapping to determine the source water protection area (delineation).

 Well/Spring Name Source Integrity

-Well A Constructed to Standard

-Well B Constructed to Standard
+Well 1 Construction Unknown

-Well C Unknown Construction
+Well 2 Construction Unknown

-Physical Integrity of well or spring
+Physical Integrity of Well or Spring

 Wells may vary in their construction characteristics and in the geologic rock types in which they occur.
-The cased interval for well C is listed as unknown I the report compiled by RK & K. Grouting of cased interval is not addressed either.
 The lack of an effective grout and sanitary seals are avenues by which contaminants from nearby surface water bodies or overland runoff can percolate to wells.
-Based on onsite reviews and the ground water under the direct influence data the well integrity was rated generally satisfactory or good, with no visible problems existing during the visit.
 The State has determined that these wells are NOT GWUDI or Ground Water Under the Direct Influence of surface water.
+It appears that even with unknown grouting of the annulus around the surface casing, an effective seal is provided based on past bacteriological results.